youssef869/Mini-Projects/FIFO/readme.md

 # Implementation details

 ### **Parameters**
--FIFO_WIDTH: word size inside the FIFO
+-FIFO_WIDTH: word size inside the FIFO.
--FIFO_DEPTH: number of words in the FIFO
+-FIFO_DEPTH: number of words in the FIFO.

 ### **Ports**

 - **din_a**:  The input data bus used when writing the FIFO.
-- **wen_a**:  If the FIFO is not full, asserting this signal causes data (on din_a) to be written into the FIFO
+- **wen_a**:  If the FIFO is not full, asserting this signal causes data (on din_a) to be written into the FIFO.
-- **ren_b**:  If the FIFO is not empty, asserting this signal causes data (on dout_b) to be read from the FIFO
+- **ren_b**:  If the FIFO is not empty, asserting this signal causes data (on dout_b) to be read from the FIFO.
-- **clk_a**:  Clock signal for port a, used in the writing operation
+- **clk_a**:  Clock signal for port a, used in the writing operation.
-- **clk_b**:  Clock signal for port b, used in the reading operation
+- **clk_b**:  Clock signal for port b, used in the reading operation.
 - **rst**:    Active high synchronous reset.
-It resets the dout_b, internal write counter & internal read counters
+It resets the dout_b, internal write counter & internal read counters.
 - **dout_b**: The output data bus used when reading from the FIFO.
 - **full**:   When asserted, this signal indicates that the FIFO is full.
 Write requests are ignored when the FIFO is full, initiating a